avilesxd/api-flask/README.md

 ```

-- add new dependencies?, use the following command:
+- Did you add any new dependencies, use the following command before doing a PR:

 ```bash
 pip freeze > requirements.txt